paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-503-administrative.md

 (1) a private entity, including a nonprofit organization;

-(2) a State, regional, or local government or entity, including special districts;
+(2) a public entity, including a Federal, State, regional, or local government entity, including a special district;

 (3) an Indian Tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
 5304](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim))) or a consortium of Indian Tribes;